Ayiwoma/Statistical-Modelling-with-Python/README.md

 ## Results

 The analysis of API coverage in my chosen area of London Uk revealed varying degrees of data accessibility and quality across different sources.
-While yelp and citibike APIs provided comprehensive and well-structured data, Foursquare exhibited limitations such as sparse coverage or inconsistent data formats.
-Despite these challenges, I managed to glean valuable insights from the available data, highlighting trends and patterns that contribute to a deeper understanding of the domain.
+Yelp API, Citibike APIs Foursquare API provided comprehensive and well-structured data.
+This enabled me to glean valuable insights from the available data, highlighting trends and patterns that contribute to a deeper understanding of the domain.

 Through rigorous data cleaning and transformation processes, I was able to mitigate the impact of inconsistencies and missing values, ensuring the integrity of my analysis.
 The subsequent application of statistical models facilitated the identification of significant trends and relationships within the data, enabling actionable insights to emerge.